Nspired1/barker4/README.md

 ## :zap: Twitter clone using dogs

-- Simple full-stack app that shows a list, or an array, of messages ('barks' or 'tweets') from the React client and processed on the backend Express server.
+- Simple full-stack app that shows a list of messages ('barks' or 'tweets') from the React client and processed on the Express server.
 Messages are saved in a hosted Mongodb database, MongoDB Atlas.

 ## :page_facing_up: Table of Contents